among/fusus/fusus/docs/about/tech.md

 We store this data in TSV files and we also make a version where we have combined the character data into word data.

-We also include columns for the page, block, and line information of the characters and words.
+We also include fields for the page, block, and line information of the characters and words.

 This enables us to compose *proofing* pages, which consist of HTML pages with the page image as background and the recognized characters/words at the proper fixed